Sozo Short Bible Studies, Category #4: Being an Overcomer

 Likewise, we are being trained by the New Man to hold our kingly position, as we learn about our priestly order.
 We as kings, make decisions regarding who can enter our kingdom and who cannot.
 If we allow “illusion” to hold a position, then it will become “a prince” with a principality.
 However, if we allow “Truth” to have a position, then it will reign with us.

-Of course, there is the other end of the illusion, “God does what I tell Him to do”, “I know how to get God excited.”
-Or just as bad…we can find ourselves, at times making statements which we call “Faith,” in order to get God to complete our agenda.
+Of course, there is the other end of the illusion, “God does what I tell Him to do” or… “I know how to get God excited.”
+Just as bad is that we can find ourselves, at times making statements which we call “Faith,” in order to get God to complete our agenda.
 The illusion of, “if I’m happy… so is God,” is the same illusion that the children held in the wilderness.
 The false prophets spoke words attempting to get God to comply with their words.
 Prophecy is from God; not our “orders” to get Him to do as we want or as our will mandates.

 Darkness and the deeds of the old man: Darkness, and the deeds of the old man are all illusions, all mind games, all centered on one thing… to destroy us.

 God, a Rewarder of those who diligently seek Him: However, God is a Rewarder of those who diligently seek Him; so what does this mean?
 It means that in the midst of trouble, we don’t seek to justify ourselves, save ourselves, find blame, or accuse the devil; we look for God.
 Did God bring the event?
 Who cares who did?
 It’s still God who can get us out of it.